Blue Origin launch delay extends wait for ‘terrified’ William Shatner

 “I’m terrified.
 I’m Captain Kirk and I’m terrified.
 I’m not really terrified – yes I am...
 It comes and goes like a summer cold.
 I’m planning on putting my nose against the window [once I’m in space], and my only hope is I won’t see someone else looking back.”

-Flying alongside Shatner is Audrey Powers, Blue Origin’s vice president of Mission and Flight Operations, Chris Boshuizen, a former Nasa engineer, and Glen de Vries, the co-founder of software firm Medidata.
+Flying alongside Shatner are Audrey Powers, Blue Origin’s vice-president of mission and flight operations, Chris Boshuizen, a former Nasa engineer, and Glen de Vries, the co-founder of software firm Medidata.

 Join our new commenting forum